mathemacode/job-searching/README.md

 requirements will be... software technologies.
 Git / Version Control, Python, R, C++, SQL, and TensorFlow are a few examples.
 You may start to see that there are common patterns in many of these job postings - and those are the technologies that you want to focus on.

+#### If you haven't had coursework or projects where you used relevant technology
+Your first step should be to ask your university about a student license for the technology.
+For example, MATLAB is extraordinarily expensive, but getting a student license through a university to experiment with it is normally free.
+To learn how to use the tech, if courses are not available and your professors are too old to know how to use TensorFlow, then YouTube, edX, Coursera, and other online learning platforms are your friend.
+StackOverflow has thousands of well-written posts regarding common questions that arise when using new software technology, for example.

+When I started looking to data science as a career, I realized I needed to learn R.  I paid $30 or so for an online learning platform called DataCamp and took as many courses as I could on there that dealt with R and data science.
+Then I did my entire capstone project using R, and my portfolio was filled with R scripts and experience using common R packages like Tidyverse.
+This seriously set me apart from other applicants who took a course using R and then forgot about it.  **To show employers that you learned how to use relevant technology, do a personal project using that technology**.
+This is obviously easy to do with data science - just pick a dataset about your favorite baseball team, hobby, or interest, and start mining.
+For other STEM fields, you may look into designing something like hardware for a personal hobby of yours, or doing analysis on water samples in your hometown... you get the idea.
+Making the objective or focus of your research personal will make it most enjoyable for you to work on the project, and that will relay over to the recruiters that you have a passion for your field and have some experience applying the technology to a real-world situation.

 ### You will need to start the job-searching process early in your final year.

 I recommend that you begin taking a look at what is available and relevant to your degree program in the summer before your